 - Names and contact information for all witnesses

 - Photographs of the accident scene, including property damage and road conditions

 - Medical records and bills

-Gathering evidence is an important step, and you will likely want to rely on the assistance of an attorney.
+Gathering evidence is an important step, and you will likely want to rely on the assistance of New Jersey motorcycle accident attorneys.